Story About Pregnancy – Emily: I Didn’t

 It was my senior year in college – I went to a state college about six hours away from home.
 I lived in a house with six other girls and was truly living the college life to the fullest!
 I was serious about completing my Bachelor’s degree in psychology and had already been accepted into graduate school for my Master’s.
 My goal is to become a Marriage and Family Therapist.

 I had gone home for a few days at Christmas but was rushing around because I was headed to a music festival for New Year’s.
 My mom kept telling me I needed to watch my weight and cut me small dessert pieces.
-I knew I had put on a little weight, but I would focus and work it off before bikini season.
+The weight was definitely there, but I would focus and work it off before bikini season.
 Finally, my mom even pulled me aside one evening and asked if I wanted to tell her anything.
 It seemed weird, but looking back, I think she knew more than I did!

 I was put in a room and told to change into a gown.
 The nurse came in and started to take my vital signs and hear all about my symptoms.
 “When are you due?” she asked.